American Fishing Tour 2023 Season Rules

-The following rules shall apply to all American Bass Anglers, Inc. American Fishing Tour tournaments during the 2019 season.
-These rules may be changed by American Bass Anglers (ABA) at any time upon notification to its members, which will be published on the ABA web site at www.americanbassanglers.com.
-Interpretation and enforcement of these rules will be left exclusively to the Tournament Director.
+The following rules shall apply to all American Bass Anglers American Fishing Tour tournaments during the 2023 season.
+These rules may be changed by American Bass Anglers (ABA) at any time upon notification to its members, which will be published on the ABA website at www.americanbassanglers.com.
+Interpretation and enforcement of these rules will be left exclusively to the Tournament Director and ABA officials.

 3. PARTICIPANTS AND ELIGIBILITY:

-By his/her signature on the official entry form, each competitor agrees to submit to a polygraph examination/truth verification method as determined by ABA and abide by its conclusion.
-The Tournament Director will have the discretion to determine the need for a polygraph/truth verification examination.
-ABA will arrange for an independent expert to administer and interpret the results, and establishing the scope of the questions to be asked during the examination.
-The competitor will make himself/herself available at the location selected by ABA and shall cooperate in all respects with such examination.
-In the event a competitor fails to pass the examination, he/she will be disqualified from the event in question and other disciplinary action taken as deemed appropriate in accordance with Rule 2 above.
-Anglers who are accused of a rules violation will be responsible for any and all cost incurred for taking a polygraph/truth verification method examination, anglers refusing to acknowledge payment will be disqualified.
-At the National Championship up to 25 boater places will be administered a polygraph/voice test.
+By his/her signature on the official entry form, each competitor agrees to submit to a polygraph examination as determined by ABA and abide by its conclusion.
+The Tournament Director and ABA officials will have the discretion to determine the need for a polygraph examination.
+In the event ABA officials determine that a polygraph is required, the angler(s) will make themselves available at a predetermined time and place.
+In the event a competitor refuses to take or fails to pass the examination, he/she will be disqualified from the event in question and other disciplinary action taken as deemed appropriate by ABA officials.

 Individuals who have fished two or more tournaments as a designated Professional in a Pro/Am event requiring an individual entry fee of $675 or more in the preceding six months are not eligible to fish.
 This rule does not apply to Amateur status anglers.